raminpix/person-api/README.md

 # Person REST API Sample Application

+## Pre-requirements:

+- Java JDK 17.0.3.1 or higher
+- Apache Maven 3.6.3 or higher
+- Postman (For testing REST APIs)

+## Application Deployment
-This sample application uses H2 in-memory database to operate.
+This sample application uses an internal H2 in-memory database and there is no need to use an external RDBMS.

-For running the application rubn the following command:
+For deploying the application run the following command: mvn clean compile spring-boot:run

-And use the postman collection in the repository.

-Note: replace {ref} by person ref value in the postman.

-# Improvements:

-- Add unit and integration tests
+## How to Test

+There is Postman collection file in `tests` directory (`PersonAPI.postman_collection.json`)

-- Add Environment variables to Postman to automate the testing process
+Import that file into Postman to test the APIs

-- Add Security
+It is possible to test each request individually or to run all API tests as `Run collection` in Postman.
+There are assertions to ensure that HTTP status codes are as expected.